Housing; Education; Inequality; Policy Implementation; Community Development

 Overall, his research seeks to understand how institutions define social problems and develop policies to address urban poverty and inequality.

 He teaches courses on the following topics: housing policy; housing, schools, and neighborhoods; and statistics.

 Prior to joining Tufts, Shomon was a National Poverty Fellow at the University of Wisconsin-Madison and the U.S. Department of Health and Human Services.
-He holds a Ph.D. in Urban Policy and Planning from MIT, M.Arch. from Yale University, and Sc.B. in Neuroscience from Brown University.
+He holds degrees from MIT, Yale, and Brown.